amirhossein-bayati/amirhossein-bayati/README.md

 -->
 <br>
 Hello Everyone👋<br/>
-My name is Amirhossein.
-I'm A SoftWare Engineering Student👨‍💻. <br/>
+My name is Amirhossein. <br/>
-I’m interested in Python/Django.
-Presently, I'm developing apps with Python & Django📱. <br/>
+I'm A SoftWare Engineer with +4 years experience in building, maintaining, and optimizing scalable web applications.
+Proficient in .NET and familiar with Django ecosystem, with a strong focus on clean architecture, software design principles, and modern development practices.
+Experienced in debugging complex systems, enhancing performance, and collaborating effectively within agile, cross-functional teams.
+Committed to continuous learning and staying up to date with emerging technologies and architectural patterns. <br/>
 You can follow me on the socials, below 👇.

 <br><br>